 - VA Funding Fee

-Closing Costs for a VA loan may seem like a lot of money at first.
+When you are VA loan eligible one of the benefits is what can be charged in closing costs.
+Costs for a VA loan may seem like a lot of money at first.
 As a recipient of a VA loan, you definitely save money compared to closing costs on a traditional loan.
 The VA has certain non-allowable fees that you won’t have to pay.
 Let’s get more specific about what is included in closing costs.
 Below we break out some of the more common services that make up closing costs for your VA mortgage.
 Note that the VA Funding Fee is treated differently from regular closing costs, so we’ll save that one for last.

 VA Appraisal Fees